-The goal of this report is to demonstrate a simple process to extend your multicopter flight time.
+The goal of this report is to demonstrate a simple process for extending your multicopter flight time.
 Many concepts presented here also apply to fixed-wings vehicles.

-To understand the process, we will illustrate this article with the Otus Quadcopter, but this method is applicable to any flying UAV.
+To better illustrate the process, we will use the Otus Quadcopter as an example, though this method is applicable to any flying UAV.

 The first unoptimized version of our quadcopter has: